 An analysis of the contents of PEDro in the 13 January 2020 update is presented on this page.
 These data will be updated annually, so the next update is planned for January 2021.

-On 2 January 2013 PEDro contained 23,214 reports of randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines.
-There were 19,004 trials, 3,794 reviews, and 416 guidelines (note that the way guidelines were counted changed during 2012, so the total number of guidelines appears to be lower than in last years statistics).
+On 13 January 2020 PEDro contained 45,660 reports of randomised controlled trials, systematic reviews and evidence-based clinical practice guidelines.
+There were 35,602 trials, 9,389 reviews, and 669 guidelines.
 The graph below illustrates the cumulative number of trials, reviews and guidelines available each year.
 The number of reports of trials is doubling every 3.5 years.

 PEDro indexes reports of trials, reviews and guidelines for all areas of physiotherapy.
 The graph below illustrates the number of trials, reviews and guidelines available for each area of physiotherapy.
 Musculoskeletal and cardiothoracics had the largest quantity of trials, reviews and guidelines.
 Note that this graph is based on coding for 44,831 records with complete data (829 records are in-process, so have not been coded for area of physiotherapy yet).
 Each trial, review and guideline can be coded for more than one area of physiotherapy, so the total number of reports in this graph adds to more than 44,831.